Rochester Academy of Science

 To see a listing of more past meetings and field trips, click here.

 The symposium has become a world-renowned gathering of people interested in minerals since 1973.
 It is held under the aegis of the Rochester Academy of Science in Rochester, New York.
 Over several days in April, the event features technical sessions, special lectures, workshops, auctions, an exhibit hall, and a dealers hall.
-Since the covid-19 pandemic, the symposium has become a virtual event featuring the oral presentations.
-However, we currently expect to be in person and partly online in 2023.
+Due to the covid-19 pandemic, the symposium became a virtual event featuring oral presentations.
+An effort to arrange an affordable in-person event for 2023 was not successful, so we are planning an online event again.
+However, this will be the last Mineralogical Symposium!
+Please join us for a grand finale as we celebrate 50 years!

 Archive of Rochester Mineralogical Symposium Programs.